Nicodemo Scarfo: Power struggle

-Longtime Boss Angelo Bruno was murdered in 1980.
-His murder was orchestrated by his consigliere, Antonio Caponigro.
-Weeks later, Caponigro faced the consequence of killing a Boss without the approval of the Mafia Commission.
-He was found shot dozens of times in a car trunk and $300 in bills were jammed in his mouth and anus as a sign of his own greed.
-Phil Testa became the new boss of the Philadelphia crime family, appointing Scarfo as his consigliere.
+Bruno was murdered in 1980, in a hit orchestrated by his consigliere, Antonio Caponigro.
+Weeks later, Caponigro faced the consequence of killing a boss without the approval of the Commission, the Mafia's governing body.
+His body was found in a car trunk, shot dozens of times and with $300 in bills stuffed in his mouth and anus, as a sign of his own greed.
+Phil Testa became the new boss of the Philadelphia family, appointing Scarfo as his consigliere.
 However, his tenure as boss would be a short one.
-Testa was killed by a nail bomb under his porch in 1981; his murder was orchestrated by his underboss Peter Casella, as well as capo Frank Narducci Sr. This move later resulted in Narducci being gunned down and Casella being banished from the mob, after which he fled to Florida.
+Testa was killed by a nail bomb under his porch in 1981; his murder was orchestrated by his underboss, Peter Casella, as well as caporegime (captain) Frank Narducci Sr. This move later resulted in Narducci being gunned down and Casella being banished from the mob, after which he fled to Florida.

 Testa's murder sparked a war within the family.
 Scarfo seized the top position for himself, promoting Salvatore Merlino to underboss and naming Frank Monte his consigliere.
-Scarfo would go on to lead the family for a decade with a bloody rampage, fueled by paranoia and aggression.
+He would go on to lead the family for a decade with a bloody rampage, fueled by paranoia and aggression.
 Between August 1982 and January 1984, Scarfo was imprisoned in FCI La Tuna for gun possession.
 While in prison, Scarfo always had two bodyguards accompanying him who were associates of the Mexican Mafia; Scarfo referred to them as his “pistoleros”.
-During that time, aging capo Harry Riccobene began to form another faction that opposed Scarfo.
-The war would cost him his little brother's life, his brother Mario to become a government informant and Riccobene himself to be given a life sentence for first degree murder.
+During that time, aging captain Harry Riccobene began to form another faction that opposed Scarfo.
+The war would cost Riccobene his younger brother's life, his brother Mario to become a government informant and Riccobene himself to be given a life sentence for first-degree murder.

-In 1984, Scarfo ordered the death of Salvatore Testa, one of his capos and top hitmen, as Testa's ambition and growing popularity made Scarfo feel threatened.
+In 1984, Scarfo ordered the death of Salvatore Testa, one of his captains and top hitmen, as Testa's ambition and growing popularity made Scarfo feel threatened.
 Testa was the son of former boss Phil Testa, who had been Scarfo's close friend and mentor.
 As a result of Salvatore Testa's murder, Scarfo gained a reputation for disloyalty, and several criminal organizations across the United States began to distrust him.